kleinbottle/css-colors/docs/manual.typ

   #rect(width: 100%, height: auto, fill: css("darkorchid"))

-+ CSS color names are case-insensitive so both `saddlebrown` and `SaddleBrown` are valid.
++ CSS color names can be specified in lowercase or CamelCase so both `saddlebrown` and `SaddleBrown` are valid.

   ```typ
   #import "@preview/css-colors:0.1.0": *